ckeditor/ckeditor4-docs/guides/dev/features/embed/README.md

 Both widgets can be easily [configured](#!/api/CKEDITOR.config-cfg-embed_provider) to use another [oEmbed](http://www.oembed.com/) provider or custom services.

+## Automatic Embedding on Paste

+If the [Auto Embed](http://ckeditor.com/addon/autoembed) plugin is enabled, then pasting a URL to a resource directly in the editing area will result in embedding it.
+This feature is configured to work with the Media Embed and Semantic Media Embed plugins.
+If you wish to make it work with your custom media embed widget (see [Implementing a New Embed Widget](#!/guide/dev_media_embed-section-implementing-a-new-embed-widget)) just change the {@link CKEDITOR.config#autoEmbed_widget} option.

+You can test auto embedding in the [Embedding Media](http://sdk.ckeditor.com/samples/mediaembed.html) sample.

 ## Implementing a New Embed Widget

 Both plugins utilize the {@link CKEDITOR.plugins.embedBase#createWidgetBaseDefinition Embed Base API} exposed by the [Embed Base plugin](http://ckeditor.com/addon/embedbase) which can be used to implement other types of widgets for embedding asynchronously retrieved content.

+## Embedding Media Demo

+See the [working "Embedding Media" sample](http://sdk.ckeditor.com/samples/embeddingmedia.html) that showcases the Media Embed and Auto Embed plugins.